- Jump to:

-All applicants must take the Graduate Record Examination (GRE) general test and have scores sent directly to Carnegie Mellon University (Institutional Code 2074, Departmental Code 0402).
+All applicants must take the Graduate Record Examination (GRE) general test and have scores.
+These scores no longer need to be sent via mail at the time of application.
+If you are accepted, we will give you instructions on where to send the scores.
 See individual program requirements for complete details.
 Please refer to the GRE testing schedule to determine test dates.
 No application will be considered complete until we have received these scores.
 GRE scores will not be accepted if more than five years old.

 If your native language is not English, then you must submit the Test of English as a Foreign Language (TOEFL).
-If you are currently working on or have received a bachelors and/or a masters degree in the US and your native language is not English, the TOEFL is still required, but you may submit a copy of a previous TOEFL report even if it is more than two years old.
-Request your score be sent directly to Carnegie Mellon University (Institutional Code 4256, Departmental Code 78).
+If you are currently working on or have received a bachelors and/or a masters degree in the US and your native language is not English, the TOEFL is still required.
+These scores no longer need to be sent via mail at the time of application.
+If you are accepted, we will give you instructions on where to send the scores.
 A successful applicant will normally have a total iBT score of at least 100.
 We prefer that you take the TOEFL, but we will accept the International English Language Testing System (IELTS).
-Request that your official score report be sent to:

 Submit your current Resume.
 Outline your education, research experience, work experience, publications, scholarships awarded, prizes and honors received, society memberships, and any other extracurricular activities.